sebagorol/NJT-SS/README.md

 ### Installation

-1. Download the ZIP file and UNZIP in your Desktop Directory.
+1. Download the ZIP file and move it from Downloads to Desktop.
+UNZIP in your Desktop Directory.

 ![Screenshot 2024-08-09 171453](https://github.com/user-attachments/assets/8bfbcf10-68c7-421a-8e45-de94ef264012)